phoenixframework/phoenix/guides/components.md

 ## HEEx

 Function components and templates files are powered by [the HEEx template language](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#sigil_H/2), which stands for "HTML + Embedded Elixir".
 We can write Elixir code inside `{...}` for HTML-aware interpolation inside tag attributes and the body, as done above.
-For example, ee use `@name` to access the key `name` defined inside `assigns`.
+For example, we use `@name` to access the key `name` defined inside `assigns`.

 We can also interpolate arbitrary HEEx blocks using `<%= ... %>`.
 This is often used for block constructs.
 For example, in order to have conditionals: